ipyxhyp/cleaner-service/README.md

 • Turn Right (TR).
 Instructs the robot to turn 90 degrees to the right.
 Consumes 1 unit of battery.

-• Advance (A).
+• Advance (ADVANCE).
 Instructs the robot to advance one cell forward into the next cell.
 Consumes 2 unit of battery.

-• Back (B).
+• Back (BACK).
 Instructs the robot to move back one cell without changing direction.
 Consumes 3 units of battery.

-• Clean (C).
+• Clean (CLEAN).
 Instructs the robot to clean the current cell.
 Consumes 5 units of battery

-A sequence of valid commands may look like: [ C, TR, A, C, A, C, A, C, TL, B, C, A, A, C, A, A, C, TL, C ].
+A sequence of valid commands may look like: [ CLEAN, TR, ADVANCE, CLEAN, ADVANCE, CLEAN, ADVANCE, CLEAN, TL, BACK, CLEAN, ADVANCE, ADVANCE, CLEAN, ADVANCE].
 The robot will carry out the commands in the command set unless it hits an obstacle (a column or a wall) or runs out of battery.
 If a command results in hitting an obstacle, it will consume the battery, but the robot will not move.
 Instead, it will initiate a back off strategy:

-• Perform [TR, A, TL].
+• Perform [TR, ADVANCE, TL].
 If an obstacle is hit, drop the rest of the sequence and

-• perform [TR, A, TR].
+• perform [TR, ADVANCE, TR].
 If an obstacle is hit, drop the rest of the sequence and

-• perform [TR, A, TR].
+• perform [TR, ADVANCE, TR].
 If an obstacle is hit, drop the rest of the sequence and

-• perform [TR, B, TR, A].
+• perform [TR, BACK, TR, ADVANCE].
 If an obstacle is hit, drop the rest of the sequence and

-• perform [TL, TL, A].
+• perform [TL, TL, ADVANCE].
 If an obstacle is hit,

 • the robot is considered stuck.
 Skip all the remaining commands and finish the program.